Revisiting wind wave growth with fully-coupled direct numerical simulations: Direct numerical simulation of fully coupled wind and waves

 where $g$ is the gravitational acceleration and $\sigma$ is the surface tension.
 The orbital velocity is initialised with the corresponding velocity field of the third order Stokes wave \citep[see][]{WU2021}.

 Since we initialise the waves with a solution of the free surface gravity wave equation, we expect the flow field to self-adjust under wind forcing during the very early stage of the simulation.
 The turbulent boundary layer also goes through a relaxation period when the near-wall flow adjusts to the moving boundary.
-Therefore, the first two wave periods are not considered in the data analysis.
-Since the wave period $T = 2\pi/\omega$ is very large compared to the inner turbulent time scale $t_{\nu} = \nu_a/u_*^2$, it is enough time for the near wall turbulence to reach equilibrium with the moving waves.
-The equilibrium is also checked by examining the mean velocity profiles.
-After that, the waves and the turbulence interact in a fully coupled way without any prescribed interfacial conditions.
-We note that the whole simulation is transient by nature, meaning that the wave amplitude changes with time, despite over a much longer time scale than both the turbulence time scale and the wave period.
+We define an eddy turnover time scale $T_e = 2\lambda / \langle u \rangle (z=\lambda)$, where $\lambda$ is the wavelength and $\langle u \rangle (z=\lambda)$ is the mean horizontal velocity at vertical height $z=\lambda$.
+Physically it is the time scale for an eddy of size comparable to the wavelength $\lambda$ to reach equilibrium with the changing flow boundary condition.
+Based on both the evolution of the wind stress and the mean profiles, we observe that the relaxation period last for about $4T_e$, therefore, the data of the first $4T_e$ are not included in the physical analysis.
+We note that any choices of initialisation will present certain limitations as there is no exact solution of the full two-phase turbulent problem we can use to start the simulation.
+After the initialisation, the waves and the turbulence interact in a fully coupled way without any prescribed interfacial conditions.
+The whole simulation is transient by nature, meaning that the wave amplitude changes with time, despite over a much longer time scale than both the turbulence time scale and the wave period.

 The non-dimensional numbers relevant for the waves are